coderefinery/handsonscicomp/source/index.rst

 Our material is divided into different levels, so that you can focus on what's relevant to you.
 First, check how demanding your work is so that you can choose the right courses to focus on.
+Notice, that level E is not appropriate to take if you have not completed a programming course yet and are not about to start using programming in practice.

-To earn credits or a certificate from completing this course, you can visit the course exercise page `here <https://plus.cs.aalto.fi/hoscic/2020/>`_.
+You can earn credits or a certificate from completing this course by doing exercises `here <https://plus.cs.aalto.fi/hoscic/2020/>`_.
+One credit comes from completing levels A, B and C. Second credit can be earned by completing D, E and F.

 .. image:: levels.svg
    :align: center